-A: Our late policy states that patients who arrive 10 minutes past their scheduled appointment time (5 minutes for urgent and lab (nurse) visits) will have to reschedule and a $20 late fee will be charged.
-Please note: if you arrive late and reschedule OR if you call to reschedule within the two hour timeframe, you WILL STILL BE CHARGED THE LATE / NO SHOW FEE.
-We will do our best to reschedule you as soon as possible, but please be mindful of the fact that it may not be able to see you as a same day appointment.
+A: Our late policy states that patients who arrive 5 minutes or more past their scheduled appointment time (depending on the type of visit) will have to reschedule and a $20 late fee will be charged.
+Please note: if you arrive late and reschedule to be seen immediately OR if you call to reschedule within the two hour time frame, you WILL STILL BE CHARGED THE LATE / NO SHOW FEE.
+We will do our best to reschedule you as soon as possible, but please keep in mind that we may not be able to see you as a same day appointment.
 You can always call the Main Clinic and notify them of your situation, with the realization that you will still be charged a LATE / NO SHOW FEE.
 We may be able to reschedule you before you arrive at the clinic.

 Q: What paperwork will I have to complete when I come to the clinic?

 A: All patients are required to have a Patient Packet on file.
 The patient packet includes: Registration Form.

 Department of Transportation (DOT) Physicals

 Q: Who can receive a DOT Physical at Onsite?

 A: Only patients who are employed by CMCSS or Montgomery County that are required to have it for their position are allowed to be seen at the clinic for a DOT.
 If the DOT is not required for your position, you cannot have it performed at the Onsite clinic.

 Q: What do I need to bring to my appointment for my DOT Physical?

 A: Please bring your ID, expiring card (if applicable), your list of medications, and any documentation for those medications if necessary.
 Please arrive to your appointment at least 10 minutes early, with your paperwork completed.